Faughs GAA Club: Notable players

 Faughs Dublin teams won eight Leinster Championships.
 Bob Mockler captained Faughs to win the 1920 All-Ireland for Dublin.
-Dublin last All-Ireland win in 1938 included Faughs players Mick Butler, Phil Farrell, Mick Gill, Harry Grey and Charlie Downs.
+Dublin's All-Ireland win in 1938 included Faughs players Mick Butler, Phil Farrell, Mick Gill, Harry Grey and Charlie Downs.
 Jim Prior captained Dublin in the 1952 All-Ireland while Mick Kennedy, who got the first score on RTÉ, represented Faughs in Dublin's last All-Ireland final appearance in 1961.
-Mick Kennedy was a selector during Lar Foley's term as manager in the 1990s.